Skip to Content

 Elkhorn Slough Sea Otters

-Home to one of California’s most wildlife rich coastal wetlands, you’re almost guaranteed to see otters, seals, sea lions, wharf seals, shore birds, and much more while kayaking Elkhorn Slough.
-Just imagine seeing a mama otter swimming through the water with her baby on her chest!
+Home to one of California’s most wildlife-rich coastal wetlands, you’re almost guaranteed to see otters, seals, sea lions, wharf seals, shore birds, and much more while kayaking Elkhorn Slough.
+Imagine seeing a mama otter swimming through the water with her baby on her chest!

-The quaint little village of Moss Landing boasts vibrant fishing and agricultural industries, and offers a rare opportunity to slow down, and take in the peaceful pace of small town living in harmony with nature.
+The quaint little village of Moss Landing boasts vibrant fishing and agricultural industries.
+It also offers a rare opportunity to slow down and take in the peaceful pace of a small town living in harmony with nature.

 Top 10 50 states seriesFind the Top 10 Things to do with kids near you!